How Hashtags can Generate Leads for Fitness Studios

 When preparing your strategy, you must remember that each platform processes hashtags differently due to the difference in how they categorize and store your posts.
 That is why your hashtag strategy needs to be adaptable to each forum.

-Facebook: has made hashtags more relevant over the last couple of years and highlights people-centric content.
-So, restrict your post to two or three personalized hashtags that connect best with your brand and audience.
+Facebook: Another popular social media platform is Facebook.
+It has made hashtags more relevant over the last couple of years and highlights people-centric content.
+So, restrict your post to two or three personalized hashtags that connect best with your fitness brand and audience.

-Instagram: Instagram technically allows up to 30 hashtags per post but has been working to restrict spam and encourage quality.
+Instagram: Social media platform Instagram technically allows up to 30 hashtags per post but has been working to restrict spam and encourage quality.
 10 to 11 hashtags relevant to your brand or topic of discussion should be optimal to get your post more reach and engagement.
+Not just that, you could also follow hashtags on Instagram that relate to your fitness brand.
+It makes it easier to stay connected with your interests and community and follow current trends.
+Up to 10 hashtags could also be used on Instagram stories to reach more leads.

 Pinterest: As of 2021, hashtags are no longer as effective on Pinterest as they were the last few years.
 Today, they function as keywords and are not clickable.
 So if you want to include them, restrict yourself to keywords that can reach people searching for topics connected to your fitness studio.